gensokyo-kenken/gensokyo-kenken/README.md

 - I’m interested in Touhou Project(I don't want to hear it)
 - I’m currently learning javaScript and PHP
 - How to reach me Twitter(@Nama_namawasu).
-- The icon is from Touhou Danmaku Kagura(東方ダンマクカグラ).
 <!---
 gensokyo-kenken/gensokyo-kenken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.